guicaulada/jsMixer/README.md

 **jsMixer** is a Javascript module for working with the [Mixer API](https://dev.mixer.com/rest/index.html).

 ## Requirements
-* Tested against Mixer API v1.0
+* Tested against Mixer REST API v1.0 and Chat API v2
 * For Node.js you will need the [xmlhttprequest](https://www.npmjs.com/package/xmlhttprequest) library.

 ## Documentation ##